how to network as an introvert

 But why was I quiet?
 I was afraid to interrupt, not knowing when it was my turn to speak.
 I was worried people wouldn’t like what came out of my mouth.
 I was afraid of conflict.
 I also wanted to observe those around me first before I opened up.

-I’m happy to say that as I’ve grown older, I’ve gotten better at conversing with new people I’ve never met before.
+I’m happy to say that as I’ve grown older, I’ve gotten better at conversing with people I’ve never met before.

 So how does one network as an introvert?